Health

 Using cameras & AI to solve this

-biped brings self-driving cars features to a small harness that can detect incoming obstacles.
+bring self-driving cars features to a small harness that can detect incoming obstacles

-biped is an all-in-one mobility aid.
+Our team at biped builds all-in-one mobility tools.
+Our first product is called NOA.
 It's a smart harness, worn on shoulders, that uses computer vision to help avoid obstacles.
 The cameras can detect surrounding obstacles, track them, predict potential collision risks, and generate a sound feedback whenever the person is at risk of being hit by an obstacle.

 The market of assistive devices for blind and visually impaired people is hard.
 It's regulated (medical device), niche, traditional social media won't work...
 So why the hell did we start with this?